Errorname/prisma-multi-tenant/docs/Getting_Started.md

 1. Install `prisma-multi-tenant` locally in your app _(in order to use the library)_
 2. Prompt for the management datasource (provider and url)
-3. Update the Prisma Schema for multi-tenancy
+3. Update the `prisma/.env` file with the management's provider and url
 4. Generate PrismaClient (for tenants & management)
 5. Set up the management datasource
-6. Create first tenant based on your initial schema
+6. Create first tenant based on the `DATABASE_URL` env variable
 7. Create an example script (`multi-tenancy-example.js`)

 ## 3. Add a new tenant